ga4gh/refget/docs/specification.md

 ## Introduction

 Reference sequences are fundamental to genomic analysis.
-To make analysis of reference sequences reproducible and efficient, we require tools that can identify, store, retrieve, and compare reference sequences.
-One such tool is the recent GA4GH standard [refget](http://samtools.github.io/hts-specs/refget.html), which provides a way to 1. compute deterministic sequence identifiers from sequences themselves, and 2) retrieve individual sequences using these identifiers.
-Refget thus provides a way to identify and retrieve sequences; however, many applications require working with *collections* of sequences.
-The *Sequence Collections* (seqcol) protocol is a pending GA4GH standard that works with collections of sequences.
-The seqcol protocol can be used to create unique identifiers derived from multiple sequences.
-Seqcol uses refget identifiers for individual sequences, adding new functionality to handle the complexity of collections, as well as attributes of sequences, such as names, lengths, or topologies.
+To make their analysis reproducible and efficient, we require tools that can identify, store, retrieve, and compare reference sequences.
+The primary goal of the *Sequence Collections* (seqcol) project is **to standardize identifiers for collections of sequences**.
+Seqcol can be used to identify genomes, transcriptomes, or proteomes -- anything that can be represented as a collection of sequences.
+In brief, the project specifies 3 procedures:

-The goal of the Seqcol project is **to standardize identifiers for collections of sequences derived from the collections themselves**.
-It can be used to identify genomes, transcriptomes, or proteomes -- anything that can be represented as a collection of sequences.
-Seqcol uses a hash algorithm to generate a digest of the underlying collection of sequences.
-These unique identifiers are defined by an algorithm, rather than an accession authority, and are thus de-centralized and therefore usable for many purposes, including private or new sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.
+1. **An algorithm for encoding sequence identifiers from collections.**  The GA4GH standard [refget](http://samtools.github.io/hts-specs/refget.html) specifies a way to compute deterministic sequence identifiers from individual sequences themselves.
+Seqcol uses refget identifiers and adds functionality to wrap them into collections.
+Secol also handles sequence attributes, such as their names, lengths, or topologies.
+Seqcol identifiers are defined by a hash algorithm, rather than an accession authority, and are thus de-centralized and usable for many purposes, including private or new sequence collections, cases without connection to a central database, or validation of sequence collection content and provenance.

-Seqcol also specifies a RESTful API to enable retrieving the sequence collections given an identifier, which can be used for reproducibility and efficiency, as results can use the identifier to specify the exact reference genome used for an analysis.
-Reproducing the analysis could look up the original genome used.
-Furthermore, seqcol also provides a standardized method of comparing the contents of two sequence collections.
+2. **A lookup API to retrieve a collection given an identifier.** Seqcol also specifies a RESTful API to enable retrieving the sequence collections given an identifier.
+This allows one to retrieve the exact reference genome used for an analysis.
+3. **A comparison API to assess compatibility of two collections.** Finally, seqcol also provides a standardized method of comparing the contents of two sequence collections.
 This comparison function can be used to determine if analysis results that used different references genomes may still be compatible.
-In summary, the project specifies 3 procedures:

-1. an algorithm for encoding sequence identifiers from collections
+## Use cases

+1. Given a collection identifier, retrieve the underlying sequence identifiers.
-2. a lookup API to retrieve a collection given an identifier
+2. Given a collection identifier, retrieve the underlying sequences.
-3. a comparison API to assess compatibility of two collections
+3. Given two collection identifiers, determine if downstream results are compatible.
+4. Given a collection identifier, retrieve metadata about the collection.
+This may include human-readable aliases, author of the collection, links to other collections, or other metadata.
+5. Given a sequence collection, compute its identifier.